Hike + Dine: Provo

 Stewart Falls Trail takes hikers through stands of tall pine trees and aspens with several climbs to keep things exciting.
 The trail is particularly beautiful in autumn when the leaves are bursting with cold-weather colors.
 When you’ve reached Stewart Falls, make sure you look downriver towards Sundance Mountain Resort for a sprawling view of the valley below.
 For an Instagram-worthy shot of Timp’s snow-striped peak, walk a little bit downriver and look back toward Stewart Falls.

 Eat: It’s referred to online as “revered Indian fare” and with good reason.
-Bombay House serves some of the greatest Indian food in the state of Utah and is a definite must-go for visiting foodies.
-It’s approximately a 30 minute drive from the Stewart Falls trailhead to where Bombay House is tucked on University Avenue, and once you’ve left the peace of the great outdoors, you’ll find Bombay House a feast for the senses.
+Bombay House serves some of the greatest Indian food in the state, and is a definite must-go for visiting foodies.
+It’s approximately a 30-minute drive from the Stewart Falls trailhead to where Bombay House is tucked on University Avenue.
+Once you’ve left the peace of the great outdoors, you’ll find Bombay House a feast for the senses.
 The restaurant is always hopping with visitors.
 Be warned that you may find yourself waiting in line for 10 to 30 minutes.
 For a quicker way to experience it, you can order takeout on the Bombay House website.
-Along with classics, like their chicken tikka masala and kurmas, Bombay House offers plenty of vegan and gluten free options.
+Along with classics, like their chicken tikka masala and kurmas, Bombay House offers plenty of vegan and gluten-free options.
 They also make a mean lassi.

-Get a bird’s-eye view of the city from Squaw Peak
+Get a bird’s-eye view of the city from Kyhv Peak

-Hike: We recommend hiking Squaw Peak not because of its name — efforts have been made in recent years to change it to something that honors Native women — but because the view you get of Utah County and Utah Lake from the top is worth the three mile climb to get there.
-The Squaw Peak trailhead can be found by hiking through Provo’s Rock Canyon (which makes for another great place to explore) until you reach the place where the trail forks north.
-The Squaw Peak trail has a steep finish and plunging cliffs, but the top boasts 360 degree views of the surrounding Wasatch mountains that you can’t get from the valley below.
+Hike: We recommend hiking Kyhv Peak because its view of Utah County and Utah Lake is worth the three-mile climb to get there.
+The Kyhv Peak trailhead can be found by hiking through Provo’s Rock Canyon (which makes for another great place to explore) until you reach the place where the trail forks north.
+The Kyhv Peak trail has a steep finish and plunging cliffs, but the top boasts 360-degree views of the surrounding Wasatch mountains that you can’t get from the valley below.